DataRaptor/drift-discord/README.md

 - If it takes a while initially to load, note that both services are deployed to GCP `cloud-run` which cold starts the containers after some period of inactivity (avoids billing).

 - The frontend code is slightly messy, but with a little more work should start looking nice.
 Howver, I think the end user who's using it would like it.

+- Need to add a final API call to revoke the token.

+- Need to store less data.

+- Create a SQL instance and switch to typeorm if time permits.